natashamathur/life_of_pii/README.md

 This utility requires at least Python 3.6 and the packages [`re`](https://docs.python.org/3/library/re.html) and [`nltk`](https://www.nltk.org/).

-The utility can be run on either a file or a string, outputting the results to either a dictionary or file.
-These input and output functionalities are provided so that the utility can be more easily integrated as part of a larger codebase if needed, such as an API.
+The utility can be run on either a file or a string, and outputs the results into a file.

 ### Examples
-Below is an example of a command line input to run the utilty on the file **FILENAME** then return a dictionary.
+Below is an example of a command line input to run the utilty on the file **FILENAME** and save the output to the file **OUTPUT_FILE**
-To run the utilty on a file (FILENAME) and display a dictionary of PII found:
 ```
-$ python3.6 finder.py --ascii_file 'FILENAME' --display
+$ python3.6 finder.py --ascii_file 'FILENAME' --output_file OUTPUT_FILE
 ```

-Below is an example of a command line input to run this utilty on the string **pii_string** and subsequently save the output to the file **OUTPUT_FILE**.
+Below is an example of a command line input to run this utilty on the string **pii_string** and save the output to the file **OUTPUT_FILE**.
 ```
 $ python3.6 finder.py --ascii_string "I am 90 years old and I have an SSN of 310-74-3223" --output_file OUTPUT_FILE
 ```